(or option approved by department)

 Two of the following:

-Students completing the Kinesiology major are not required to take the core course NSM202 The Scientific Enterprise.
+Students completing the Kinesiology major are not required to take the common core course NSM 202 The Scientific Enterprise.

-In addition to completing the kinesiology major, students with specific post-baccalaureate aspirations may choose a concentration or minor from a number of options including the health professions concentrations, the corporate fitness concentration and a minor in neuroscience.
+In addition to completing the kinesiology major, students with specific postbaccalaureate aspirations may choose a concentration or minor from a number of options including the health professions concentrations, the corporate fitness concentration and a minor in neuroscience.
 Close consultation with academic advisors is recommended to ensure that specific graduate program prerequisites are met.
-Exceptional kinesiology majors may also consider the honors program.
+Exceptional kinesiology majors may also consider the honors program described below.

 Students from other majors are welcome to consider completing a minor in Kinesiology.
 Those wishing to earn a kinesiology minor must complete the following courses (minimum of 20 credits):

 This interdisciplinary minor (24 credits) draws from biology, psychology, chemistry and kinesiology.
 See the Psychology Department for full information on the minor.